16B Statement on foreign income (capital income) – Instructions

 5.3 Interest from a non-EU country

 If the income you have received is not any of the above types of income, report it in section 5.4 Other capital income; please specify.
 Describe that type of income you have received.
-Use this section to report, for example, sales of forest abroad.
+Use this section to report income such as sales of forest abroad or income received from abroad based on an investment-linked insurance contract or a life insurance contract (also known as a “shell”).

 In each section, report the country from which the income was received, the name of the payer, and the (gross) amount of income.
 If you have paid taxes on the income abroad, report the amount of taxes paid on the line 'Tax paid abroad'.
 You can also report any expenses incurred in acquiring or maintaining income relating to the foreign capital income concerned.